werken23/Ziplite/readme.md

-# Zipline Plugin for Spigot
+# Light Zipline Plugin for Spigot, forked from https://github.com/N-Magi/Spigot-Ziplines

 it doesn't work at peaceful